zeke/devcenter-scraper/content/md/postgres-logs-errors.md

     FATAL: role "u8akd9ajka" is not permitted to log in (PG::Error)

-This occurs when you have de-provisioned a [starter tier database](heroku-postgres-plans#starter-tier) but are still trying to connect to it.
+This occurs when you have de-provisioned a [hobby tier database](heroku-postgres-plans#hobby-tier) but are still trying to connect to it.
 To resolve:

 * If required, [provision a new database](heroku-postgresql) via `heroku addons:add heroku-postgresql`
 * Use `heroku pg:promote HEROKU_POSTGRESQL_<new-database-color>` to promote it, making it the primary database for your application.